Brian Kent

 Brian Kent is an American musical artist.

 Musical career

-From his album Breathe Life, Kent’s single “Whatcha Doin’ To Me” entered the Billboard Dance Chart, peaking at #35 in 2009 with nine weeks on the chart.
-It also reached #1 on Sirius Satellite Radio’s Hot 20 Chart.
-His next single was “I’ll Find A Way”, which was subsequently nominated for the 2010 Out Music Single of The Year and Out Music Producer Of The Year.
-His music video for the single “I’m Not Crazy” was on the Logo TV top ten music video list for fifteen weeks.
+From his album Breathe Life, Kent's single “Whatcha Doin’ To Me” entered the Billboard Dance Chart, peaking at No. 35 in 2009 with nine weeks on the chart.
+It also reached No. 1 on Sirius Satellite Radio's Hot 20 Chart.
+His next single was “I'll Find A Way”, which was subsequently nominated for the 2010 Out Music Single of The Year and Out Music Producer Of The Year.
+His music video for the single “I'm Not Crazy” was on the Logo TV top ten music video list for fifteen weeks.
 Kent was featured on Logo network's reality series, The A-List: New York, where Mike Ruiz shot and filmed his music video for Su-Su-Su-Superstar.
-He is also a nightclub promoter, as former co-owner and managing partner of San Francisco nightclub Beatbox.
+He is also an event promoter and former co-owner and managing partner of San Francisco nightclub Beatbox.
+In addition to Kent's early musical activism, his music has been featured in such films as Violet Tendencies, BearCity, BearCity 2: The Proposal, and Kiss the Bride.